16 min read

-Choosing the best part of Cape Town to live in is easy.
-You want to be on a wind-sheltered, sun-kissed beachfront, or high on a serene mountain slope commanding mindblowing ocean or valley views.
+Let's face it, choosing the best part of Cape Town to live in is easy.
+Everyone wants to be on a wind-sheltered, sun-kissed beachfront– or high on a serene mountain slope commanding mindblowing ocean or valley views.
 The hard part is having the Table Mountain of cash you need to afford a home in these fabulous neighbourhoods.

 Luckily, there are plenty of great and relatively affordable suburbs in Cape Town that aren’t the exclusive playground of tycoons.
 To choose the right neighbourhood to live in Cape Town, you’ll need to think about your budget, commuting needs and lifestyle priorities.